tcopeland/nullalign/README.md

 making the text "models" configurable if people want that.
 Please open an issue or pull request if so!

+To disable nullalign, I could add a thing that checks column comments for a string like 'nonullalign' if people think that would be useful.
+Just let me know.

 ## License

 Released under the MIT License.
 See the LICENSE file for further details.